Searchable elements

 For instance, a search for the form ἀνὴρ within 3 words after the form ὁ will capture sequences like ὁ ἀνὴρ, ὁ δ’ ἀνὴρ, ὁ αὐτὸς ἀνὴρ, or ὁ δ’ αὐτὸς ἀνὴρ.

-With the commands followed by or followed or preceded by, the range is calculated counting the number of word and punct nodes.
+, the range is calculated counting the number of word

 between